What You Should Know and Expect When Closing on a Home

 Are you wondering how to get the deed?
 Your title company can help with that.
 They conduct a title search to make sure the person selling the home has the right to do so and then transfer ownership.
 Title companies also check properties against outstanding liens and claims.

 You’ll need to check with the title company a few weeks after closing to make sure the county office officially recorded the deed.
-If it wasn’t yet recorded, you’ll likely need to check with your lender about its status.

 - Loan estimate and closing disclosure: You should receive a copy of a Loan Estimate just after you apply and a Closing Disclosure at least three business days before closing.
 The estimate and disclosure cover all the details of your loan.